Is keeping your dog safe during the holidays on your mind?

 What to do with dogs during holidays?

 During the holidays, you can keep your dog in an unused bedroom if you have guests visiting and want to keep your dog separated, or even in a garage for shelter that’s been dog-proofed for safety.
-When keeping your dog indoors, be sure to take them outside to relieve themselves regularly and often each day.
+When keeping your dog indoors, take them outside to relieve themselves regularly and often daily.

 What are holiday hazards for dogs?

-Holiday hazards for dogs include gifted poisonous plants, human food and desserts (especially chocolate), fireworks, visiting guests, and decorations that present a choking risk.
+Holiday hazards for dogs include gifted poisonous plants, human food and desserts (especially chocolate), fireworks, visiting guests, and decorations with choking risks.